 Understanding Non-Deductible IRA And, unlike a Roth IRA, deductible and non-deductible IRA contributions can be combined in the same account.
 Non-deductible contributions to an IRA don't provide an immediate tax benefit because they're made with after-tax money, such as a Roth IRA.
 The main difference between a non-deductible IRA and a traditional or Roth IRA is that you can contribute to a non-deductible IRA no matter how much you earn.
 Roth and traditional IRAs, on the other hand, are subject to strict income limits.

+If you're looking for the best company to rollover your IRA to gold, then consider a non-deductible IRA as an option.
 Once your income reaches a certain level, the eligibility to contribute gradually starts to disappear and then disappears completely.
 This doesn't happen with a non-deductible IRA.
 Let's start with the way they are similar.
 Neither a non-deductible IRA nor a Roth IRA allow you to deduct taxes for your contribution.

 So, in both cases, you're investing after-tax dollars.
 A traditional deductible IRA is the most common type and is probably what most people consider an IRA.
 However, basically, if you're looking for a place to store your long-term retirement savings, I can't think of a good reason to make a non-deductible IRA if you can do a traditional IRA or a Roth IRA.
 When you're eligible for RMD, the IRS will require you to start using IRAs (excluding Roth IRAs) and eligible retirement plans (e.g., Roth IRA income withdrawals are tax-free if you've had a Roth account for at least five years and are 59 and a half or older or eligible for an exception).